charmbracelet/vhs/README.md

 ## The VHS Server

 VHS has an SSH server built in!
-When you self host VHS you can access it as though it were installed locally.
-VHS will have access to commands and applications on the host so you don't need to install them on your machine.
+When you self-host VHS you can access it as though it were installed locally.
+VHS will have access to commands and applications on the host, so you don't need to install them on your machine.

 To start the server run: